rk-software-systems/rk-model-transformer/README.md

 # Model Transformer
 Helps to transform one model to another.
+It generates extension methods for source model to transform it to the target model based on the registration class decorated with the `[ModelTransformerRegistration]` attribute.
+It maps only public properties with the same name from source to target model by default.
+For properties that need custom mapping logic, it generates partial methods that should be implemented in another partial class.

 | Package									|  Information                    |
 |-------------------------------------------|--------------------------------|